scotdotwtf/scotdotwtf.github.io/README.md

 # me site 😎
-cool site i mak with big owos 😱 it just has my socials creds to whoever made particle.js for the snow thing
+cool site i mak with big owos 😱 \n it just has my socials \n creds to whoever made particle.js for the snow thing